Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 A TypeScript library for zk-SNARKs and zkApps.
 Use o1js to write zk smart contracts based on zero knowledge proofs for the Mina Protocol.

 A transfer of value or data, including transactions, that occurs outside a given blockchain network.
-These transfers do not need blockchain network confirmation, which speeds up the transaction process and reduces lag time.
+These transfers do not need blockchain network confirmation, which speeds up the transaction process and reduces lag time. zkApps use an off-chain execution and mostly off-chain state model that allows for private computation and state that can be either private or public.

 A transfer of value or data, including transactions, that exist on and have been verified to a blockchain network.
-All relevant information is time-stamped and stored on the public ledger.
+All relevant information is timestamped and stored on the public ledger.
 On-chain transactions are recorded on the blockchain and need network confirmation before they are completed.

 Mina builds on this provably secure proof of stake (PoS) protocol that combines the best features of each iteration of Ouroboros to deliver a PoS consensus mechanism that can resolve long-range forks without requiring history or risking centralization by relying on trusted third parties to provide fork information.